Antoine Bibesco: Diplomatic career

 The marriage took place at St Margaret's, Westminster on 29 April 1919.
 It was the society event of the year, attended by everyone from Queen Alexandra to George Bernard Shaw.
 Their only child, Priscilla, was born in London 1920; she died in Paris in 2004.

 Apparently marriage did not change Antoine's womanizing ways.
 Rebecca West (with whom he had a short affair in 1927) called him "a boudoir athlete".
 While attending a party at the French embassy in London and looking around the room, West realized that every woman in attendance had been his mistress at one time or another.

 Antoine continued his diplomatic career in Washington, D.C.
 (1920–1926) as Minister of the Romanian Legation (the present Embassy of Romania in Washington, D.C. was first used as such during his tenure) and in Madrid (1927–1931).

 In 1936, after Romanian Prime Minister Gheorghe Tătărescu removed Nicolae Titulescu as Foreign Minister and recalled nearly all Romania's diplomats, Prince Bibesco had the unenviable responsibility of reassuring the United Kingdom and France that Romania was not slipping into the grip of fascism.

+Later life and death

 The World War II years were spent in Romania where his wife died (in 1945) and when, after the war, his estates were confiscated by the communists he left his country, never to return.
 Bagnold, in her autobiography, tells of unwittingly smuggling silver across the English Channel for him after the war.
 He died in 1951 and was buried in Paris.

 "He had three tombs in his heart", Enid Bagnold wrote in her Times obituary, "which I think he could never finally close—of his mother, his brother Emmanuel and his wife."